davidralphlewis/binaryephemera/_notes/Make-Time-Jake-Knapp-and-John-Zeratsky.md

 permalink:
 ---

-A productivity guide, like more practical version of [[Four-Thousand-Weeks]]
+A productivity guide, like more practical version of [[Four-Thousand-Weeks-by-Oliver-Burkeman-2021]]

 # Key Ideas